Bruno Mégret: Youth and studies

-Born in Paris, Bruno Mégret studied at the École Polytechnique and at the École Nationale des Ponts et Chaussées, and is by profession a senior civil servant.
+Born in Paris, Mégret studied at the École Polytechnique and at the École Nationale des Ponts et Chaussées, and is by profession a senior civil servant.
 He also holds a Master's degree from the University of California, Berkeley.
-A graduate of the armored cavalry school of Saumur, he is also a reserve army captain.
+A graduate of the armoured cavalry school of Saumur, he is also a reserve army captain.

-Bruno Mégret was ranked 317th at the competition for entrance at École Polytechnique in 1969, and since at that time only 300 candidates were admitted every year, he could enter only because some students preferred to study at the slightly more prestigious École Normale Supérieure and turned down the École Polytechnique.
-However, at École Polytechnique he proved a very dedicated student, and was ranked 18th at the end of the studies.
+Mégret was ranked 317th at the competition for entrance at École Polytechnique in 1969, and since at that time only 300 candidates were admitted every year, he could enter only because some students preferred to study at the slightly more prestigious École Normale Supérieure and turned down the École Polytechnique.
+However, at École Polytechnique, he proved to be a very dedicated student and was ranked 18th at the end of the studies.
 This enabled him to choose between the École des Mines and the École Nationale des Ponts et Chaussées to finish his engineering studies.
-After graduating from the École Nationale des Ponts et Chaussées, he spent the academic year 1974–1975 in Berkeley, and obtained a Master of Science.
+After graduating from the École Nationale des Ponts et Chaussées, he spent the academic year 1974–1975 in Berkeley and obtained a Master of Science.
 He then returned to France to work for the Ministère de l'Équipement.

 The Club de l'Horloge

-In 1975, he met Yvan Blot at the Commissariat Général du Plan, who invited him to join the Club de l'Horloge.
-At the Club de l'Horloge, he became friends with Jean-Claude Bardet and Jean-Yves Le Gallou, who with Yvan Blot were also members of the GRECE.
-In 1977, Bruno Mégret started to work as an engineer on highway construction, at the Direction Départementale de l'Équipement (DDE) of Essonne.
+In 1975, Mégret met Yvan Blot at the Commissariat Général du Plan, who invited him to join the Club de l'Horloge.
+At the Club de l'Horloge, he became friends with Jean-Claude Bardet and Jean-Yves Le Gallou, who, with Yvan Blo,t were also members of the GRECE.
+In 1977, Mégret started to work as an engineer on highway construction at the Direction Départementale de l'Équipement (DDE) of Essonne.
 During this period, he contributed to the publications of the Club de l'Horloge.
 In 1979, he became technical advisor to the minister of cooperation Robert Galley.
-He also joined the Rassemblement pour la République (conservative political party) and was conservative candidate for legislative elections in 1981 against Michel Rocard in Conflans-Sainte-Honorine.
+He also joined the Rassemblement pour la République (conservative political party) and was a conservative candidate for legislative elections in 1981 against Michel Rocard in Conflans-Sainte-Honorine.